Program Overview

 Admissions

-The admission process is the first step toward earning your B.A. in Criminal Justice degree online.
+The admission process is the first step toward earning an online criminal justice bachelor’s degree.
 Please reach out to one of our enrollment specialists for any questions you might have.
-Requirements for admission to this program include:

 B.A. in Criminal Justice Online Admission Requirements